old-entertainment/Coursera_Capstone/README.md

 Detailed columns description

+- id: (str) - id of venue from FourSquare
-- venue: (str) - name of place in FourSquare
+- name: (str) - name of place in FourSquare
 - text: (str) - post text from Twitter or Instagram about specific venue
-- latitude: (float) - the angular distance of a place north or south of the earth's equator
+- lat: (float) - the angular distance of a place north or south of the earth's equator
-- longtitude: (float) - the angular distance of a place east or west of the Greenwich meridian
+- long: (float) - the angular distance of a place east or west of the Greenwich meridian
 - rating: (float) - FourSquares average mark for venue
-- sentiment: (float) - value for an attitude towards venue
+- inst_snt: (float) - value for an attitude towards venue

 ## Methodology

-section which represents the main component of the report where you discuss and describe any exploratory data analysis that you did, any inferential statistical testing that you performed, and what machine learnings were used and why.
+Data is taken from two sources: Foursquare API and Instagram API.
+Functions are implemented in files /src/lib/foursquare.py and
+/src/lib/instagram.py.
+Data was examied, so every venue would have sentiment value and rating value.
+Originally 1K venues were taken for analysis and 62 were left for futher investigation.
+Every posts about venue was evaluated via sentiment analysis using
+[nltk](https://www.nltk.org/) library, then we calculated average sentiment for every venue.
+Dataset merging and aggregation was performed to fit venue name, latitude, longtitude, rating, instagram sentiment in one [result dataset](https://github.com/old-entertainment/Coursera_Capstone/blob/master/datasets/result.csv).
+Then we calculated multiple correlations of sentiments and ratings to avoid [Anscombe's quartet](https://en.wikipedia.org/wiki/Anscombe%27s_quartet) confusion and performed visualization to check by eye if correlation values make sense.
+Then we plotted [folium](https://python-visualization.github.io/folium) map of San Francisco with venues, ratings and sentiments.

 ## Results